brain-bzh/efficient-deep-learning/lab1.md

 In order to reload this model, first we need to define it.
 This means we need to fetch the value of the hyperparameter before defining the model and loading the trained parameters.

-        # We load the dictionnary
+        # We load the dictionary
         loaded_cpt = torch.load('mybestmodel.pth')

         # Fetch the hyperparam value